 - No TEs before the third round: The third round is the earliest I would consider a TE, as the top three in the 4for4 rankings (Rob Gronkowski, Travis Kelce, Zach Ertz) do have top-200 rankings inside the top 24.
 If you look at our PPR TE rankings, you will see a significant gap between those three and the rest of the field of TEs this season.

 Only two players have a projected weekly output of more than 20 points—Gurley and LeVeon Bell.
 With Bell’s holdout ongoing and Gurley having just locked up a long-term contract, he is the safer pick here among the bell cow running backs at the top of drafts this season.
 Gurley also crushed the competition last season, averaging 2.8 fantasy points per game more than Bell.

-It’s interesting to see Antonio Brown was recommended higher than Ezekiel Elliott in PPR by Draft Analyzer and actually is projected for a couple of more points than David Johnson.
+It’s interesting to see Antonio Brown was recommended higher than Ezekiel Elliott in PPR by Draft Hero and actually is projected for a couple of more points than David Johnson.
 To me, he is the safest pick in an elite offense outside of Gurley with holdout questions surrounding Bell and offensive concerns with the Cardinals and Cowboys this season.

 When you’re picking at either of the bookends in drafts, sometimes you are going to have to reach for a player who does not have an average draft position (ADP) that high but simply will not make it all the way back around to you 24 picks later.
 That’s the case here with Larry Fitzgerald.
 His elite level of targets appears safe with no clear No. 2 in Arizona.
 RB David Johnson will likely be second on the team in receptions.